MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`isUpgrade`** - **Upgrade the Application**<br>
 `boolean`.
 Optional.
 Use when `overridePublishProfileSettings = true`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Overwrites the application if the value is set to `false`.
 <!-- :::editable-content-end::: -->
 <br>